-The Eskind Biomedical Library Reference Librarians can assist the Vanderbilt community by performing literature searches, consulting on literature searches, and training on biomedical information resources and citation management programs.
-Contact us by calling the Information Desk at (615) 936-1410 or our Ask a Librarian form.
+The Eskind Biomedical Library Reference Librarians can assist the Vanderbilt community by assisting with literature searches, consulting on literature searches, and training on biomedical information resources and citation management programs.
+Contact us by calling the Information Desk at (615) 936-1410 or using one of our contact forms:

 According to the Cochrane Collaboration, a systematic review summarises the results of available carefully designed healthcare studies (controlled trials) and provides a high level of evidence on the effectiveness of healthcare interventions.
 Judgments may be made about the evidence and inform recommendations for healthcare.

 These reviews are complicated and depend largely on what clinical trials are available, how they were carried out (the quality of the trials) and the health outcomes that were measured.
 Review authors pool numerical data about effects of the treatment through a process called meta-analyses.
 Then authors assess the evidence for any benefits or harms from those treatments.
 In this way, systematic reviews are able to summarise the existing clinical research on a topic.

 VU Libraries ResearchGuides is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 You may republish or adapt this guide for educational purposes, as long as proper credit is given.
 Our recommended credit includes the statement: Written by, or adapted from, Vanderbilt University Libraries (current as of .....).
 If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.